mindspore-ai/docs/docs/mindspore/source_en/model_train/program_form/static_graph.rst

       'list_object'.

-      Currently, 'List.clear' does not support inplace, and a new object will be generated after index assignment.
+      Currently, 'List.clear' does not support inplace, and a new object will be generated after clear list.
 This operation will support inplace in the future.

       Examples are as follows: